openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 * `auto-configure-new-github-repo`

   This setting let you autoconfigure newly created GitHub repositories.
-When Pipelines as Code sees a new repository URL from a payload, It Code will set up a namespace for your repository and create a Repository CR.
+When Pipelines-as-Code sees a new repository URL from a payload, It Code will set up a namespace for your repository and create a Repository CR.

   This feature is disabled by default and is only supported with GitHub App.